MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

     >**Note:** This could take a couple of minutes.

 ### Task 5: Protect an On-Premises Server

 In this task, you will manually install the required agent on the **WINServer** virtual machine.

-1. Go to **Microsoft Defender for Cloud** and select the **Getting Started** page.
+1. Go to **Microsoft Defender for Cloud** and select the **Getting Started** page from the left menu.

 1. Select the **Get Started** tab.

 1. Scroll down and select **Configure** under the *Add non-Azure servers* section.

 1. Select **Upgrade** next to the workspace you created earlier.
-This might take a few minutes, wait until you see the notification *"Azure Defender plan for workspace uniquenameDefender were saved successfully!"*.
+This might take a few minutes, wait until you see the notification *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"*.

 1. Select **+ Add Servers** next to the workspace you created earlier.